 Michael reiterated that even though CIE will listen to the frustrations of the Foreign Language Dept., he is unsure that the Senate will.

-Carla wondered if one of the reasons that come to WIU is because we do NOT have a foreign language requirement.
+Carla wondered if one of the reasons that students come to WIU is because we do NOT have a foreign language requirement.

 Rita shared that the data shows that the longer you’ve been here as a Faculty, the lower support we have for FL/GI.